NaixGames/Polycosmos/README.md

 This is a list of features that are planned for this mod.

-- Making a "score based" location system (and not a "depth based" one, like it is now).

 - Making weapons an item, and give the ability to start with any given weapon.
+This includes choosing a starting weapon and make other unlockable

 - Make the ability of choosing a particular boon a check.
 Put this Boon traits into the item pool and allow a menu that gives them to the player (Similar to CodexMenu mod)

-- Choosing a starting weapon and make other unlockable

 - Choosing how many runs victories are required to beat the mod.